pauljohanneskraft/CoreMath/README.md

 # Math

-(simple) mathematical functions, as well as some some techniques that Swift offers, are shown here
+(Simple) Mathematical operations, as well as some some techniques that Swift offers, are shown here.

 ## Matrices